Peugeot 401

 The Peugeot 401 was a mid-size model from Peugeot produced in 1934 and 1935.
 It was introduced at the October 1934 Paris Motor Show and was again on display at the 29th Paris Show of 1935.

 It featured in a full page newspaper advertisement placed by Peugeot in "L'Argus" on 10 October 1935, and disappeared from the manufacturer's price list only three months later, at the start of 1936, reflecting the need to dispose of an inventory backlog.
 Production of the 401 had already come to an end in August 1935, less than a year after the model's introduction.

-The Peugeot 401 was the first car to be built (by coachbuilder Carrosserie Pourtout) as a coupé-convertible, with a retractable hardtop, that could be moved and stowed under a reverse-hinged rear luggage lid.
+The limited production Peugeot 401 Eclipse, introduced in 1934, was the first series produced car to be built (by Carrosserie Pourtout) as a coupé-convertible, with a retractable hardtop that could be moved and stowed under a reverse-hinged rear luggage lid.

 Details

 The 401 was powered by an enlarged version of the engine from the smaller Peugeot 301 and slotted between that model and the range-topping 601.
 The 401's four cylinder side-valve engine displaced 1,720 cc and produced 44 hp at 3,500 rpm.

 Models of the 401 include the 401 D, 401 DL, and 401 DLT.
 Though the majority were made as sedans, the 401 was offered with no fewer than eleven different body styles.